-In accordance with Item 402(u) of Regulation S-K, we identified the median employee by (i) aggregating for each applicable employee (A) annual base salary as of December 31, 2022, or hourly rate multiplied by target work schedule, for hourly employees; (B) the target bonus for 2022; and (C) equity received in 2022; and (ii) ranking this compensation measure for our employees from lowest to highest.
-This calculation was performed for all employees, excluding Dr. Koenig, whether employed on a full-time, part-time, or seasonal basis.
+In accordance with Item 402(u) of Regulation S-K, we identified the median employee by (i) aggregating for each applicable employee (A) base salary paid for fiscal year 2023 as of December 31, 2023; (B) the actual bonus for fiscal year 2023 performance, paid in fiscal year 2024; and (C) the grant date fair value of equity received in fiscal year 2023; and (ii) ranking this compensation measure for our employees from lowest to highest.
+We selected the foregoing compensation elements because they represented our principal broad-based compensation elements.
+We did not make any cost-of-living adjustments.
+We annualized the base salaries for all permanent employees who were hired after the beginning of the measurement period.
+This calculation was performed for all employees employed as of December 31, 2023 (our 'determination date'), excluding Dr. Koenig, whether employed on a full-time, part-time, or seasonal basis.